clamburger/ubersite-lite/docs/questionnaire.md

 * `Title` **required**: the title of the section.
 * `Questions` **required**: a dictionary of question objects, indexed by their ID.
 * `Collapsible`: if true, the section will appear with the questions hidden and a button to show them. *Default: false*
-* `Border`: if false, the section will not get the normal fieldset that appears around sections and `Collapsible` and will be set to false. *Default: true*

 ## Questions